Ken Sema: Pafos

 On 31 January 2025, Sema signed a contract with Cypriot First Division club Pafos.
 Sema was part of the Pafos side that won the club's first Cypriot league title during the 2024–25 season.

 On 5 November 2025, Sema provided the assist for Derrick Luckassen's goal in a 1–0 win over Villarreal in the UEFA Champions League.
 It was the club's first ever win in the Champions League proper.

 International career

+Early career

 In 2016, Sema was a part of the Sweden Olympic team that played in Brazil, and scored his first U23 goal in a match against South Korea Olympic.
 In January 2017, he debuted for the Sweden senior team in a friendly 6–0 win over Slovakia.

 Sema was an unused substitute in the two-legged playoff against Italy in November 2017, which Sweden won, and therefore qualified for the 2018 FIFA World Cup.
 Despite featuring in commercials with the rest of the Sweden squad before the World Cup, Sema was eventually left out of the World Cup squad.

+UEFA Euro 2020

 Sema made his competitive international debut in a UEFA Euro 2020 qualifying game against the Faroe Islands national football team which Sweden won 3–0.
+He was part of Sweden's squad at UEFA Euro 2020 that reached the round of 16 before being eliminated by Ukraine.

+Later career and 2026 FIFA World Cup

-On 15 June 2025 he scored a hat-trick in an international friendly against Algeria which Sweden won 4–3.
+On 15 June 2025, Sema scored a hat-trick in an international friendly against Algeria which Sweden won 4–3.

+Sema was included in Sweden's squad for the 2026 FIFA World Cup, and made his only appearances in the tournament in a group stage game against Japan, replacing Elliot Stroud in the 75th minute of a 1–1 draw.